6 Ways to Avoid the Temptation of Retail Therapy

 6. Fill Up Your Cart!
 Then Abandon It.

-So let yourself enjoy a little retail therapy window shopping.
+Let yourself enjoy a little retail therapy window shopping.

 Spend an hour (or two) filling up your online cart with everything frivolous.
 Then, when you reach the checkout, abandon your cart.
 Dump all the items if you think there’s any chance you’ll return to complete the purchase.

-And if there’s something that you simply can’t live without, enforce on yourself a 24-hour waiting period on every purchase.
+And if there’s something that you simply can’t live without, enforce a 24-hour waiting period on every purchase.
 When you come back to your cart, you can decide if yesterday’s must-have item remains as urgently necessary today.

 Tiffany Wendeln Connors is a staff writer/editor at The Penny Hoarder.
 Read her bio and other work here, then catch her on Twitter @TiffanyWendeln.